Galicia–Volhynia Wars: Third stage

 In 1370, Liubartas took advantage of Casimir's death and captured all of Volhynia, including Volodymyr.
-Between 1370 and 1387 Galicia was ruled by the Hungarian crown.
+Between 1370 and 1387, Galicia was ruled by the Hungarian crown.
 Louis of Hungary appointed Vladislaus II of Opole as his regent in the region.
-In 1376 the war resumed: Liubartas, Kęstutis, and Yuri of Belz attacked Sandomierz and Tarnów, reaching as far as Kraków and taking many prisoners.
+In 1376, the war resumed: Liubartas, Kęstutis, and Yuri of Belz attacked Sandomierz and Tarnów, reaching as far as Kraków and taking many prisoners.
 After retaliation by Louis, Liubartas had to swear loyalty to Hungary as his sons were taken hostage.
 Liubartas could expect little help from Lithuania as his brother Algirdas died in 1377.
-In 1378 Louis attached Galicia directly to the Kingdom of Hungary.
+In 1378, Louis attached Galicia directly to the Kingdom of Hungary.
 After Louis death in 1382, Liubartas captured castles ruled by Hungarians (including Kremenets and Przemyśl), but did not renew a full-scale war.
-At the time Lithuania, Poland, and Hungary, all three main contenders for the former Galicia–Volhynia, were engulfed in dynastic succession disputes.
+At the time Lithuania, Poland, and Hungary – all three main contenders for the former Galicia–Volhynia – were engulfed in dynastic succession disputes.
 Polish nobles crowned Hungarian Jadwiga of Poland as their king and invited Lithuanian Jogaila to become her husband.
 Jadwiga and Jogaila signed the Union of Krewo in 1385, creating a personal union between Poland and Lithuania.
 In 1387, Jadwiga attached Galicia to Poland for good.

 Liubartas died c.
 1384 and his throne was inherited by his son Theodor (Fedir).
-Jogaila started limiting Fedir's sovereignty in Volhynia.
-Jogaila, hoping to reconcile with his cousin Vytautas after the Lithuanian Civil War (1381–84) even promised Lutsk and Volodymyr to Vytautas.
-However, that did not appease Vytautas, who sought to regain his patrimony in Trakai and gain power in the Grand Duchy of Lithuania, and he started the Lithuanian Civil War (1389–92).
+Jogaila started limiting Theodor's sovereignty in Volhynia.
+Jogaila, hoping to reconcile with his cousin Vytautas after the Lithuanian Civil War (1381–1384), even promised Lutsk and Volodymyr to Vytautas.
+However, that did not appease Vytautas, who sought to regain his patrimony in Trakai and gain power in the Grand Duchy of Lithuania, and he started the Lithuanian Civil War (1389–1392).
 The civil war ended with the Ostrów Agreement of 1392, which settled Galician–Volhynian issue for good: Poland took Galicia adopting title Dei gratia rex Polonie et Russie, nec non Cracovie, Sandomirie, Siradie, Lancicie, Cuiavie, et Pomeranieque Terrarum et Ducatuum Dominus et Heres, while Lithuania controlled Volhynia.